smherwig/phoenix-nginx-eval/README.md

 Search Domains: <blank>
 ```

-I also had to turn WiFi off on my Mac.
+I also had to turn off WiFi on my Mac.
 (It might be the case that Ethernet and
-WiFi can co-exist on the Mac, but that that Ethernet needs to be
+WiFi can co-exist on the Mac, but that Ethernet needs to be ordered
-ordered higher than the Wifi.)
+higher than the Wifi.)

 Origin Server